-In his book “Commung with the Gods” Charles Laughlin tells about brain evolution, with a special emphasis on dreaming.
+In his book Communing with the Gods (click to buy and support Mindfunda) Charles Laughlin tells about brain evolution, with a special emphasis on dreaming.
 Being an anthropologist trained in neuroscience he shares some interesting facts about how we evolved into our current brain-mind.

 Reading this, I remembered a Ted Talk I saw years ago from Daniel Wolpert who made a strong argument for movement being the only reason for the existence of a brain.
 And it is true, movement does improve our chances of survival and procreation.
 But Charles Laughlin tells us more about brain evolution, its structures and how they affect dreaming.

 Early on in evolution there was a thing called down time.
 Time for an animal to channel its energy in dealing with inside information.
-The Caenorhabditis elegans, a roundworm, is one of vertebrates who has downtime.
+The Caenorhabditis elegans, a roundworm, is one of the organisms that exhibit downtime.

 As the evolution of multi cell animals arose, it was necessary to develop control and coordinate somatic activities.
 Specialized cells that grouped together in the form of a neural tube with multiple sensory organs.
 So neurons evolved and began to specialize.
 Neurons can be divided into: